folio-org/folio-org.github.io/_faqs/how-to-configure-api-doc-generation.md

 ### rmb

-The default is `true`, or this property can be omitted.
+The default is `true`, or this property can be omitted to denote that.

 Setting this to `false` enables the `lint-raml-cop` CI job to avoid some RMB-specific extra tests.